eclipse-platform/eclipse.platform.images/org.eclipse.images/README.md

 To generate the png files based on the svg files, see the README.md file in the org.eclipse.images.renderer plug-in.

+When you add a file "example.svg", also add both the generated "example.png" and "example@2x.png".

 ##License

 [Eclipse Public License (EPL) v1.0][1]